-Students are often curious about how soon they can begin to earn their 3,000 hours.
-For LMFT students, personal therapy may be started and counted as soon as the student has enrolled in the MACLP program, but for clinical hours to count, the LMFT/LPCC student must have Pepperdine's formal approval of the supervised experience, as follows:
+Students are often curious about how soon they can begin to earn their 3,000 hours but for clinical hours to count, the LMFT/LPCC student must have Pepperdine's formal approval of the supervised experience, as follows:

 On and after January 1, 1995, all hours of experience gained as a trainee shall be coordinated between the school and the site where the hours are being accrued.
 The school shall approve each site and shall have a written agreement with each site that details each party's responsibilities, including the methods by which supervision shall be provided.
-The agreement shall provide for regular process reports and evaluations of the student's performance at the site. -Section 4980.42 (b) of Business and Professions Code
+The agreement shall provide for regular process reports and evaluations of the student's performance at the site.

+-Section 4980.42 (b) of Business and Professions Code

-For an LPCC Clinical Counselor Trainee, BPC 4999.34: "A clinical counselor trainee may be credited with pre-degree supervised practicum and field study experience completed in a setting that meets all of the following requirements: (a) Lawfully and regularly provides mental health counseling and psychotherapy.
+For an LPCC Clinical Counselor Trainee, BPC 4999.34: "A clinical counselor trainee may be credited with pre-degree supervised practicum and field study experience completed in a setting that meets all of the following requirements: